scherkao31/timing_is_everything/index.md

 As we can see from the two box plots shown above, there is a significant difference in box office revenue and ratings between movies that received Oscars based on their category.
 Movies with Oscars such as Best Actress (in general) or Best Documentary generally received lower box office revenue and ratings than movies with Oscars such as Best Short Film or Actor.
 We also notice that the best documentary categories showcase an especially high variability in box office revenue and ratings, which is not the case for the best short film category.
 All these features indicate thus once again the biases that can be shown in the Oscars awards, which are not always correlated with the success of a movie, even though on a general basis, the Oscars are awarded to movies that have a higher box office revenue and ratings.

-#### **Conclusion:**
+## **Conclusion:**

 USA is the country of most movies in the dataset, and the majority of movies are in English.
 While the correlation between release month and whether the movie wins an Oscar award is weak, release timing might still be a significant factor influencing the success of the movie.
+Meanwhile, higher box office revenue, critical acclaim, and audience appreciation influence industry recognition and positively contribute to winning an Oscar award.
+Other influencing factors include artistic opinions directing the awards designations and differences in categories.

 #### Transition :